microsoftgraph/msgraph-sdk-powershell/src/Users/Users/examples/v1.0-beta/Get-MgUser.md

 |Delegated (work or school account)|User.ReadBasic.All, User.Read.All, User.ReadWrite.All, Directory.Read.All, Directory.ReadWrite.All, Directory.AccessAsUser.All|
 |Application|User.Read.All, User.ReadWrite.All, Directory.Read.All, Directory.ReadWrite.All|

+To consent to any of these permissions run `Connect-MgGraph -Scopes Permission`.
+For example, `Connect-MgGraph -Scopes User.ReadBasic.All, User.Read.All`.

 ### Example 2: Get a user by Id

 ```powershell